tjdevries/riches.nvim/README.md

 ## Installation

-You should just know by know.
+You should just know by now.

 ## Usage